barty-s/art-quiz-app/README.md

 ##### Game Section

-1. As the user lands on the quiz homepage, they will see the nav-bar with the title of the quiz and below that, a link to 'Play', which will refresh the page, and to 'About', which will navigate the user to the About section.
+1. As the user lands on the quiz homepage, they will see the nav-bar with the title of the quiz which is a link that will refresh the page.
+Immediately below are the links 'Play' and 'About'.
+When clicked the user will be navigated to the Play and About sections on the index page.
 2. Immediately below the nav-bar the user sees the quiz section.
 They will see the main question - 'Name the artist', which is what they must do throughout the quiz.
 3. Below the quiz question the user will see their score tally.
 This will increase by one if they answer correctly, or remain unchanged if they answer incorrectly.
 The total number of questions in the quiz is eight.
 However, there are 18 images for the quiz to randomly select from, therefore ensuring the user can play multiple times without the risk of having every question repeated.
 4. Below the score tally, the user will see an image of an artwork.
 This image changes when the user clicks on the submit button after having chosen one of the artist option buttons.